 3. Safety and compliance

-COVID-19 protocols, guidance and recommendations are here to stay for the near future, and compliance may require significant changes in GI practices.
-At the very least, the pandemic introduced pre-procedure COVID-19 testing to routine protocols, which takes extra time and labor to perform and manage.
+COVID-19 protocols, guidance and recommendations are here to stay for the near future.
+Therefore, compliance may require significant changes in GI practices.
+At the very least, the pandemic introduced pre-procedure COVID-19 testing to routine protocols.
+This takes extra time and labor to perform and manage.
 The highly infectious nature of coronavirus has also added a new layer of PPE and rearranged the endoscopy suite to accommodate social distancing.

 To make compliance with the constantly evolving mandates and guidelines easier, GI practices can sign up for communication updates from their state associations and departments of health.
 Check updates frequently, and plan to implement changes quickly.

 Marketing will pump new life into patient volume and practice revenues.
-In a post-pandemic world, patients will look for practices that are safe, staffed well, and ready to go with comfortable surroundings and state-of-the-art equipment.
+In a post-pandemic world, patients will look for practices that are safe, staffed well, and ready to go.
+Additionally, they desire comfortable surroundings and state-of-the-art equipment.
 Now more than ever, patients have learned to be good consumers and educated participants in their own healthcare; many use the internet to research conditions and select doctors.

 As the pandemic wanes, practices that lean into the digital world and put a stress on patient outreach initiatives will have a better shot at increasing patient volumes after one of the toughest years on record.
 GI practices can offer virtual appointments, for example, or publish online seminars for colon health.
 In addition to increasing patient engagement, outreach programs can present practices as safe and reliable during the waning days of the pandemic.

 By resting their practices on these four pillars, gastroenterology clinics can be fully operational and functioning at the “new normal” by this time next year.
 Renovating the foundation of a GI practice can also help it survive the next catastrophe.